tldr-pages/tldr/pages/common/inkmake.md

 `./inkmake -s {{path/to/svg}} -o {{path/to/output}} {{inkfile}}`

-- Specify the path of the Inkscape binary:
+- Specify a custom Inkscape binary to use as the backend:

 `./inkmake -i {{path/to/inkscape}} {{inkfile}}`